Work with us

 We specialise in creating bespoke workshop packages for arts organisations, care centres and health education groups to work with blind and visually impaired people.
 We create and deliver activities, training and education to improve the reach and diversity of your organisation.

-We have worked with a large range of organisations across the world such as RNIB, British Council, Sadler’s Wells, Children in Need, Manchester City Council and Henshaw’s Society for the Blind.
+We have worked with a large range of organisations across the world such as RNIB, British Council, Sadler’s Wells, BBC Children in Need, Manchester City Council and Henshaw’s Society for the Blind.

 Here’s a list of some of the courses and activities we’ve run and the people we’ve worked with.

 An Erasmus project introducing Body-Mind Centering research and application of the touch and movement methods to dance, education, and personal development – at St Vincent’s School for the Blind.

 We received funding from BBC Children in Need to deliver a project in 3 schools involving visually impaired, sensory impaired, learning disabled and physically disabled students.
 We ran three groups: a visual impairment-specific group, one vulnerable girls group, and one autism specific group.

 We were a core partner delivering dance in the curriculum, supporting teaching staff to deliver movement-based sessions, particularly in challenging class contexts.

 “The children were more attentive – using creativity to explore ‘what learning is like”